abingdonpta/abingdonpta/content/about/fundraising/index.md

 - Or, [visit the Harris Teeter website](https://tie.harristeeter.com/tie/login) and follow the instructions.

 {{< hint warning >}}
-**Those who linked their VIC Cards to Abingdon last school year must do so again, starting August 1.** VIC Card links are reset at the end of each school year.
+**Those who linked their VIC Cards to Abingdon in previous years must do so again each year, starting August 1.** VIC Card links are reset each year on May 31.
 {{< /hint >}}

 During the 2021-2022 school year, the 60 people who were signed up helped earn $670 for Abingdon.
 Thank you!